fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-If DSN isn't set, the client is effectively disabled You can set test project's DSN to send log events. oss-aperture project DSN is set as default.
+If DSN is not set, the client is effectively disabled You can set test project's DSN to send log events. oss-aperture project DSN is set as default.